PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Hungaromém (also spelled as Hungaro mém, Hungaro-mém or Hungaromeme), alternatively known as hungarizált mémek (literally “Hungarianized memes”) is/was a regional meme in Hungary, which appeared around early January 2013.
-It generally consists of photoshopping a black, curvy mustache onto various characters and adding a Hungarian caption or modifying the existing one, but in a faux language style which could be considered rural, gentlemanlish, gipsy-like or somewhat archaic to modern-day urbanized audiences.
+It generally consists of photoshopping a black, curvy mustache onto various characters and adding a Hungarian caption or modifying the existing one, but in a faux language style which could be considered rural and archaic to modern-day urbanized audiences.

 The meme was initially applied to rage/reaction faces and other meme characters, but soon arbitrary character/entity depictions followed, using, for example, screen captures, posters, photos or even logos in some cases.
 Some instances of the meme are not simple image macros, but highly photoshopped or redrawn images with a “Hungarian” theme added.

 It has to be noted that a lot of common memes were “Hungarianized” before the appearance of Hungaromém (most notably by the visitors of Hungary’s equivalent of 4chan, lohere.net), but they didn’t involve the exaggerated/parodic style of grammar or the mustache that the Hungaromém utilizes.

 Apart from referring to the whole concept, the lower-case word hungaromém could also refer to individual instances of the meme (for example “six hungaroméms”).